getaXcore/StarWars/README.md

 Infinite list and detail view about star wars

 This is web app.
 You have to install PHP and Web Service like Apache before.
-And then Unzip to directory htdocs or /var/www/html/
+And then Unzip file starwars.zip to directory htdocs or /var/www/html/